Power over Ethernet: Passive

-12 V, 18 V. and 54 V are also used.
+12 V, 18 V, and 54 V are also used.
 The maximum current is generally 1 A or 2 A.

 Passive PoE power sources include switches and injectors, just like standard (active) PoE have.
 The injectors can be powered from AC or DC.

-Passive PoE powered devices include not only natively PoE-aware devices, but also devices that are powered through splitters.
-For example, one splitter converts a wide range of passive PoE voltage to 5 5 volts.
+Passive PoE-powered devices include not only natively PoE-aware devices, but also devices that are powered through splitters.
+For example, one splitter converts a wide range of passive PoE voltages to 5 volts.

 Power capacity limits

 The ISO/IEC TR 29125 and Cenelec EN 50174-99-1 draft standards outline the cable bundle temperature rise that can be expected from the use of 4PPoE.
 A distinction is made between two scenarios: